muhammedenesbalci/YOLOv8-Object-Detection/with_code/README.md

 **Contents**

- - Automatic annotations for an image
+ - Automatic annotations for an image.
- - Customized annotations for an image
+ - Customized annotations for an image.
- - Automatic annotations for a video
+ - Automatic annotations for a video.
- - Customized annotations for a video
+ - Customized annotations for a video.

 **Requirements**